William E. Metcalf: Honors and distinctions

-Metcalf holds a number of honors and awards for his research and contributions to numismatics.
+Metcalf held a number of honors and awards for his research and contributions to numismatics.
 Notable recognitions include his membership at the Institute for Advanced Study in 1988–1989, election to fellowship in the Society of Antiquaries of London in 1998, the Jeton de Vermeil of the Société française de Numismatique in 2008, and as the honorand of an annual lecture series in numismatics by the Archaeological Institute of America.
 In 2018, the American Numismatic Society published a Festschrift in his honor; it was edited by Nathan T. Elkins and Jane DeRose Evans and is entitled Concordia Disciplinarum: Essays on Ancient Coinage, History and Archaeology in Honor of William E. Metcalf.
 He received the 2024 Archer M. Huntington Award and Medal from the American Numismatic Society, and delivered the Silvia Mani Hurter Lecture on "The Making of Roman Provincial Coinage (X).

 Selected books

 The Cistophori of Hadrian (New York: American Numismatic Society, 1980).

 The Silver Coinage of Caesarea in Cappadocia, Vespasian to Commodus (New York: American Numismatic Society, 1996).

 The Later Republican Cistophori (New York: American Numismatic Society, 2017).

 (as editor), The Oxford Handbook of Greek and Roman Coinage (Oxford and New York: Oxford University Press, 2012).